eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 ### Consuming Entities

-By default Workflow plugins are configured to accepct sequence of entities in workflow.
-Any task that generates entities can pass to the workflow plugin.
-Let's learn how to handle entities when passed.
+Consuming entities in a workflow plugin means that you process at least one `entities` object from the `inputs` list.

-The below code represents of accepting entities and updating the workflow report with number of entities and its values.
+The following code shows a plugin, which loops through all inputs and counts all entities and its values.

 ```py title="entities-consumer.py" linenums="1"
 """Consume Entities"""